 Protecting your organization from the “Collection #1” leak

-Specops Password Blacklist is a hosted service with a continuously updated list of previously leaked passwords.
-The service works together with Specops Password Policy so that companies and organizations can block all passwords found on the password blacklist.
+Specops offers a hosted service with a continuously updated list of previously leaked passwords.
+The service works together with Specops Password Policy so that companies and organizations can block all passwords found on the password list.
 The service blocks people from choosing banned passwords and informs as to why they cannot use the password.

-Specops Password Blacklist currently contains 1,094,124,240 passwords, making it a comprehensive blacklisting service for any organization wanting to eliminate weak passwords or meet compliance requirements such as NIST and NCSC.
+The Specops password list currently contains 1,094,124,240 passwords, making it a comprehensive blocking service for any organization wanting to eliminate weak passwords or meet compliance requirements such as NIST and NCSC.

 Major data breaches should be a reminder to everyone to stop reusing password between services, avoid simple or short passwords, and enable multi-factor authentication when possible.